 More Hidden Veggies Bakes:

-This loaf cake does not need to be refrigerated.
+To keep this super moist carrot cake, I do not recommend keeping it in the fridge.
 It should be kept at room temperature, in its tin covered with wrap or foil.

 The cake will stay nice and moist for about 3 days.
 Because it does not have frosting on it, it will stay fresh for much longer and does not need to be refrigerated.